weweb-assets/ww-input-select/AI.md

 Properties:
 - choices: array<{ label: string, value: any }> - Array of options to display in the dropdown.
 Don't forget linked dynamicConfiguration in settings.
 - mappingLabel: Formula - A formula to derive the label from each choice item.
+Always use 'context.mapping...'
 - mappingValue: Formula - A formula to derive the value from each choice item.
+Always use 'context.mapping...'
 - mappingDisabled: Formula - A formula applyed to each choice item to disable or not them.
+Always use 'context.mapping...'
 - initValueSingle: string | null - Initial value for single select.
 Default: null.
 - initValueMulti: Array<string> - Initial values for multiple select.
 Default: [].
 - selectType: 'single' | 'multiple' - Type of select (single or multiple selection).
 Default: 'single'.